RohithVikramathithan-007/eventManager/README.md

 1. **Set Preferences**:
    - Navigate to "Preferences" from the top navigation
-   - Select the event categories you're interested in (Cat 1, Cat 2, Cat 3)
+   - Select the event categories you're interested in
    - Click "Save Preferences"

 2. **View Calendar**: